top of page

 For more tips on navigating alcohol choices, take a look at my blog: Navigating Alcohol Choices After Cancer.

-Spend time with people who uplift and support you and try to limit interactions that feel draining when you can.
-Remember, you are still you - lean into the hobbies, interests, and activities that bring you joy, even if they look a little different right now.
-Prioritising what 'lights you up' is an important way to support your resilience and overall wellbeing.
+Spend time with people who lift you up, and try to limit situations that feel draining where possible.
+You are still you - even if some things feel different right now.
+Lean into the hobbies, interests, and moments that feel nourishing or grounding.
+Prioritising what lights you up is a powerful way to support your strength and sense of self as you move through treatment.

 Routine can be a powerful ally during treatment.
 Establish a regular sleep and wake schedule to help your body find its rhythm.
 Make hydration a habit and find a nutrition pattern that works for you.

 Pace yourself - avoid overfilling your days and leave space for rest and recovery.
 A gentle, consistent routine can bring a sense of normalcy and control, helping you feel more resilient and prepared for the challenges ahead.
-Start small, be kind to yourself, and gradually build habits that nourish both your body and mind.
+Start small, be kind to yourself, and gradually build habits that help to nourish and sustain you.

 Food is More Than Just Fuel

-Being well-nourished before starting treatment can help you feel stronger and more resilient to face any bumps in the road.
-But food is about so much more than just nutrients - it’s a source of comfort, connection, and joy.
-Enjoying your meals can lift your spirits and contribute to your overall wellbeing.
-Whether it’s savouring a favourite dish, sharing a meal with loved ones, or exploring new flavours, let food be a positive and enriching experience.
+Being well nourished before starting treatment can help you feel stronger and more resilient to face any bumps in the road.
+But food is about more than just nutrients - it can bring a sense of routine, connection, and even celebration.
+Whether it’s sharing a meal with loved ones, enjoying a favourite dish, or simply sticking to familiar habits, food can help you feel more like yourself and support your wellbeing in ways that go beyond the physical.

 Need More Support?